Running an online event with multiple stakeholders and sessions? Here are ten ideas gleaned from work with virtual / distributed events:

 - If recording sessions, work through the ethics and logistics of this: Are participants and presenters informed with enough notice and do they consent freely to being recorded?
 Are participants attending the session voluntarily (or is attendance required)?
 How will the recorded content be used?
 How might recording change the participation?
 Is it necessary to record any discussion or questions?
 How will you protect the privacy of participants who do not want to be identified or recorded?
 Will you need to transcribe audio or add captioning to video in order to share it?

 - To back-up any automated attendance tracking and help document the event, take screenshots during sessions.
 Screenshots can be saved and organized as PowerPoint slides, etc. Track attendance manually, too.

 - Use chat and other cues (mic checks, etc.) to engage with participants.
 Some information might need to be repeated in chat for individuals joining sessions after a post is made (these are not always visible to newcomers).
 Remember that Windows Notepad or similar can be used to remove formatting of chat posts (and save some messages for re-posting)

 - Conclude sessions with synchronous and lively applause — on mic and in chat!
 Well-done to everyone!

 - After each session, check-in with your event team via secondary channel to compare notes (including attendance counts) and determine next steps.
-Be sure to plan for time between sessions or at least how to mitigate any possible overlaps.
+Be sure to plan for time between sessions or how to mitigate any possible overlaps.
 Soon enough, the event will be DONE (congratulations)!